aaronsoukaphay/c0723-code-solutions/unit-tests-jest/unit-tests-jest-quiz-notes.md

 - Why is it important to write unit tests? to make sure changes in one area of code don't break functionality somewhere else
 - What code should be tested with a unit test?
-What code is not well suited for unit tests? any code that is not trivial. trivial code is not worth testing since it is easy to expect the results
+What code is not well suited for unit tests? test all the imported functions. try not to test the non imported functions.
 - What is Jest?
 What are some other popular JavaScript unit testing frameworks?
   Jest is a JavaScript unit testing framework. other popular JavaScript unit testing frameworks are JUnit, Selenium, Cucumber